Money in the Bank (2022): Main event

 The main event was the men's Money in the Bank ladder match, featuring Omos, Riddle, and Seth "Freakin" Rollins from Raw and Drew McIntyre, Madcap Moss, Sami Zayn, and Sheamus from SmackDown.
-Before the match officially began, WWE official Adam Pearce came out and announced that Theory, from Raw, would participate in the match, thus eight participants completed in the match (four from each brand).
+Before the match officially began, WWE official Adam Pearce came out and announced that Theory, from Raw, would participate in the match, thus eight participants completed the match (four from each brand).
 During the match, Theory dove off the top rope at Omos, who caught Theory and chokeslammed him.
 Riddle and Sheamus beat Omos with ladders at ringside and knocked him down, after which, all the participants pilled numerous ladders on Omos to keep him down.
 Riddle performed a Hangman's DDT on Sheamus, whose legs were on a ladder.
 Outside the ring, all men ganged up on Omos and powerbombed him through the announce table.
 As McIntyre ascended the ladder, Butch ran out and attacked McIntyre.
 Sheamus placed the ladder over McIntyre and climbed the other side, but McIntyre pressed the ladder and knocked Sheamus down.
 McIntyre then performed a Claymore Kick on Butch.
 McIntyre and Sheamus were on top of the ladder when Zayn tipped it over, causing them to crash onto another ladder.
 Moss then prevented Zayn from retrieving the briefcase, only to be knocked out with The Stomp by Rollins.
 In the climax, as Rollins ascended the ladder, Riddle performed an RKO on Rollins off the ladder.
 Riddle then climbed the ladder until Theory made it up the other side.
 After the two traded punches, Theory shoved Riddle down and unhooked the briefcase to win the match.

 Reception

-The Usos vs The Street Profits received a 4.5 star rating from Dave Meltzer, the highest of the night.
-The lowest would be Bianca Belair vs Carmella, which received 2 stars.
-The United States, Smackdown Women's title, and the women's money in the bank matches received 3.25 stars, and the men's money in the bank match received 4.25 stars.
+The Usos vs. The Street Profits received a 4.5-star rating from Dave Meltzer, the highest of the night.
+The lowest would be Bianca Belair vs. Carmella, which received 2 stars.
+The United States, SmackDown Women's title, and the women's money in the bank matches received 3.25 stars, and the men's money in the bank match received 4.25 stars.

 Aftermath

 The 2022 Money in the Bank would be the final WWE pay-per-view and livestreaming event in which WWE owner Vince McMahon served as the company's Chairman and Chief Executive Officer (CEO), as he announced his retirement on July 22.
 His daughter, Stephanie McMahon, and WWE President Nick Khan took over as co-CEOs, and the former also took over as Chairwoman of WWE.
 However, on January 10, 2023, Stephanie announced her resignation as co-CEO and Chairwoman, with Khan being named the sole CEO and Vince returning as Executive Chairman.
+It would also be the last Money in the Bank to take place in the United States for over 3 years, until 2025.